Shared secret

 In cryptography, a shared secret is a piece of data, known only to the parties involved, in a secure communication.
 This usually refers to the key of a symmetric cryptosystem.
-The shared secret can be a password, a passphrase, a big number, or an array of randomly chosen bytes.
+The shared secret can be a PIN code, a password, a passphrase, a big number, or an array of randomly chosen bytes.

 The shared secret is either shared beforehand between the communicating parties, in which case it can also be called a pre-shared key, or it is created at the start of the communication session by using a key-agreement protocol, for instance using public-key cryptography such as Diffie–Hellman or using symmetric-key cryptography such as Kerberos.

-The shared secret can be used for authentication (for instance when logging into a remote system) using methods such as challenge–response or it can be fed to a key derivation function to produce one or more keys to use for encryption and/or MACing of messages.
+The shared secret can be used for authentication (for instance when logging in to a remote system) using methods such as challenge–response or it can be fed to a key derivation function to produce one or more keys to use for encryption and/or MACing of messages.

 To make unique session and message keys the shared secret is usually combined with an initialization vector (IV).
 An example of this is the derived unique key per transaction method.

 It is also often used as an authentication measure in web APIs.